Finiteness of nonzero degree maps between three-manifolds: Introduction

-In Section \ref{Sec-geomPieces}, we give a brief review of the background and reduce the proof of Theorem \ref{main-dominate} to bounding the complexity of gluings.
-In Section \ref{Sec-distortion}, we introduce the notion of \emph{distortion} measuring the complexity of gluings.
-In Section \ref{Sec-JSJgluings}, we show that any bound on the (primary average) distortion yields finiteness of gluings.
-In Section \ref{Sec-nonGeomCase}, we prove Theorem \ref{main-dominate} by bounding the distortion of the targets.
-In Section \ref{Sec-boundedDegree}, we prove Corollary \ref{main-d-dominate} by generalizing previously known arguments for geometric target cases.
-In Section \ref{Sec-Conclusion}, we point out some further directions for studies in the future.
+In Section \ref{Sec-geomPieces}, we recall known facts and reduce Question \ref{questionBRW} to finiteness of gluings.
+In Section \ref{Sec-distortion}, we introduce a notion called \emph{distortion}, which provides a measurement for the complexity of gluings.
+In Section \ref{Sec-JSJgluings}, we show that any given upper bound for the so-called primary average distortion implies gluing finiteness.
+In Section \ref{Sec-nonGeomCase}, we prove Theorem \ref{main-dominate} by bounding the primary average distortion of any allowable targets.
+In Section \ref{Sec-boundedDegree}, we prove Corollary \ref{main-d-dominate} by handling the remaining target-geometric cases, using some generalized form of known arguments.
+In Section \ref{Sec-Conclusion}, we propose several questions for further study.